 Our European liberal party was founded more than 30 years ago in the German city of Stuttgart in 1976.
 Its truly visionary founding document constitutes in detail our liberal vision of a free and liberal European Community.

 As articulated by great liberal personalities back then, our vision of a prosperous, united, and strong Europe remains valid more than ever before and commits us to continue working in a liberal spirit for the citizens of Europe.

 Download the founding document: Stuttgart declaration in pdf

 ALDE Party annual financial statement

 The funding of the ALDE Party comes from two sources, the general budget of the European Union and its member parties' contributions.
-You will find enclosed the annual financial statement for previous years (from 2004 onwards) containing revenue and expenditure and a statement of assets and liabilities (as stipulated inarticle 6.1. of the Regulation (EC) No 2004/2003 of the European Parliament and of the Council of 4 November 2003 governing political parties at European level and the rules regarding their funding).
+Below are all financial statement from 2004 onwards containing revenue and expenditure and a statement of assets and liabilities (as stipulated inarticle 6.1. of the Regulation (EC) No 2004/2003 of the European Parliament and of the Council of 4 November 2003 governing political parties at European level and the rules regarding their funding).

 ALDE Party Code of Conduct for Sponsorship

 On 8 May 2015, the ALDE Party adopted the Code of Conduct pertaining to sponsorship as part of our Internal Financial Regulations.